 Dean of Students - Nasha Torrez

-In 2003, Torrez returned to New Mexico to pursue her law degree and obtained her J.D. from the University of New Mexico, School of Law in 2006.
-Upon graduation, she accepted a position at one of the oldest largest firms in the state before she was recruited to serve as an Assistant General Counsel to the Governor where she took a role in intergovernmental management, legal compliance and policy.
-In 2008, the Governor appointed Torrez to serve as the General Counsel of Expo New Mexico, where she was the youngest general counsel in the state.
+While a law student, Nasha worked in Spanish speaking mentorship programs and created a pipeline program for underrepresented students to pursue legal education.
+Upon graduation, she accepted a position at one of the oldest and largest firms in the state before she was recruited to serve as an Assistant General Counsel to the Governor where she took a role in intergovernmental management, legal compliance, and policy.
+In 2008, the Governor appointed Nasha to serve as the General Counsel to a state agency, at which time she was the youngest General Counsel in the state.

 Assistant Dean of Students - Greg Golden

 Greg returned to the University of New Mexico in 2014 and worked as a member of the Student Activities Center Staff.
-He completed his Master's of Business Administration, and continued supporting the vibrant fraternity and sorority community at UNM for three years.
+He completed his Masters of Business Administration and continued supporting the vibrant fraternity and sorority community at UNM for three years.

 Today, Greg serves as a passionate advocate for students and has a zeal for education.
 He has served as an adjunct instructor for the Anderson School of Management, and as the Assistant Dean of Students.
 He loves to socialize, listen to podcasts, and watch films in his free time.
 On more adventurous days, he is an avid skier.

 Greg's favorite campus events are Greek Sing, Olympiad and Red Rally.